 Both of these tools are extremely important free tools that help you understand SEO and see how your site performs on Google search.
 With the Google Search Console, you can learn which keywords are bringing you the most traffic, fix any validation/crawling errors, and more.
 Google Analytics helps you understand your site’s traffic, identify which sources are performing the best, or which pages on your site are the most popular.

-5. Write custom meta descriptions for your site’s pages
+5. Write custom meta descriptions for all your site’s pages

 6. Podcast-specific requirements for better SEO

 It is crucial for podcast SEO to add one “Alternate” link on the podcast’s homepage that includes your podcast’s RSS feed.
-This is required for getting your podcast on Google Podcasts.
+This is key for getting your podcast on Google Podcasts.

 This link should be added into your websites <head> section as follows –